ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

    If `outbound != None`, then the Leader stores `state` and `outbound` and proceeds to {{aggregation-leader-continuation}}.
-If `outbound == None`, then the preparation process is complete: either `state == Rejected()`, in which case the Leader rejects the report and removes it from the candidate set; or `state == Finished(out_share)`, in which case preparation is complete and the Leader updates the relevant batch bucket with `out_share` as described in
+If `outbound == None`, then the preparation process is complete: either `state == Rejected()`, in which case the Leader rejects the report and removes it from the candidate set or `state == Finished(out_share)`, in which case preparation is complete and the Leader updates the relevant batch bucket with `out_share` as described in
    {{batch-buckets}}.

 1. Else if the type is "reject", then the Leader rejects the report and removes it from the candidate set.
-The Leader MUST NOT include the report in a subsequent aggregation job, unless the error is `report_too_early`, in which case the Leader MAY include the report in a subsequent aggregation job.
+The Leader MUST NOT include the report in a subsequent aggregation job, unless the error is `report_too_early`.

 1. Else the type is invalid, in which case the Leader MUST abort the aggregation job.

-When the Leader updates a batch bucket based on `out_share`, it MUST also store the report ID for replay protection.

-(Note: Since VDAF preparation completes in a constant number of rounds, it will never be the case that some reports are completed and others are not.)
+Since VDAF preparation completes in a constant number of rounds, it will never be the case that some reports are completed and others are not.

 If the Leader fails to process the response from the Helper, for example because of a transient failure such as a network connection failure or process crash,